Context Clusters and Query Suggestions at Google

 The patent tells us that context clusters might be triggered when someone is starting a query on a web browser.
 I tried it out, starting a search for “movies” and got several suggestions that were combinations of queries, or what seem to be context clusters:

 The patent says that context clusters would appear before someone began typing, based upon topics and user information such as location.
 So, if I were at a shopping mall that had a movie theatre, I might see Search suggestions for movies like the ones shown here:

 One of those clusters involved “Movies about Business”, which I selected, and it showed me a carousel, and buttons with subcategories to also choose from.
 This seems to be a context cluster:

-This seems to be a pretty new idea, and may be something that Google would announce as an availble option when it becomes available, if it does become available, much like they did with the Google Assistant.
+This seems to be a pretty new idea and maybe something that Google would announce as an available option when it becomes available, if it does become available, much like they did with the Google Assistant.
 I usually check through the news from my Google Assistant at least once a day.
 If it starts offering search suggestions based upon things like my location, it could potentially be very interesting.

 User Query Histories

 The patent tells us that context clusters selected to be shown to a searcher might be based upon previous queries from a searcher, and provides the following example: